What abortion access looks like in every state without Roe v Wade

 A state constitutional amendment specifically denies protections for the right to an abortion, though abortion is legal in the state.

 A pre-Roe ban on abortion that remains on the book makes abortion care a felony punishable up to 10 years in prison.
-Governor Jim Justice is convening with officials to determine whether the state’s anti-abortion laws can go into effect without Roe.

-The state’s only abortion clinic said it will stop performing abortions “until further notice” following the Supreme Court’s decision.
+On 19 July, a circuit court judge issued a preliminary unjunction against the 150-year-old law, freezing its enforcement as a legal challenge plays out.

 Wisconsin